realun00/diman-forecast/README.md

 API call for Plovdiv's weather (with valid and invalid token/arguments)
   - check if there are any errors
-  - check if Plovdiv and BG is in the document
+  - check if Plovdiv and BG are in the document

 Sections for the weather forecast
  - Current day